alexa-games/litexa/packages/litexa-html/README.md

         └── html
 ```

+**WARNING**: Unlike most of the other Litexa extensions which conditionally add the
+interface declaration based on whether or not they were used in your skill, the
+@litexa/html extension will always add the HTML interface to your skill.
+Thus, if you
+do not plan on using them for all skills, it may be best to use the local installation
+option for each project.

 ## Alexa Web API Interface

 Integrating your skill with the Alexa Web API will allow it to both send and receive data